Wolverine Human Services PREA Policy

 - If a report is received of alleged sexual abuse from another facility, the Director must report Director-to-Director to the other facility within 72 hours.
 (All other applicable reporting requirements still apply.)

-- A designated facility employee must monitor staff and youth to prevent retaliation for a minimum of 90 days after a sexual abuse allegation is made.
+- A designated facility employee must monitor staff and youth to prevent retaliation for a minimum of 90 days after a sexual abuse or sexual harassment allegation is made.
 Monitoring should include multiple methods, including but not limited to observation, direct questioning, and review of logs and incident reports.

 G. Alternate Housing Placement of Victims and Perpetrators